What is the difference between an RN with an associate degree in nursing and an RN with a baccalaureate degree in nursing?

 What kind of clinical experience will I complete during the program?

-You will complete a total of 70 hours of clinical practice experience at a health care facility in your community during two courses, NRHL 366 and NRHL 394.
+You will complete a total of 70 hours of clinical practice experience in the community and at a healthcare setting in your community during two courses, NRHL 4366 and NRHL 4394.

 Can my clinical experience be at my current place of employment?

-In some cases.
-Depending on your place of employment and your course requirements, it may be eligible for credit as one of your clinical experiences.
+In many cases, depending on your place of employment, you may be able to arrange to complete one of your clinical courses where you work.
 Program faculty and staff will guide you in site selection.

 Do I need a computer?